 The importance of assessment for learning was highlighted in 1998 by Black & Wiliam’s review that showed students learn better when formative strategies are used.

-Assessment in science lessons can sometimes resemble a game show – traffic lights, thumbs up/down and confidence lines abound.
-From my experience, these methods of assessment provide sparse information about student understanding.
+Assessment in science lessons can sometimes resemble a bit of a game show – traffic lights, thumbs up/down and confidence lines abound!
+Whilst whole class learning checks are important, they often provide only sparse information about student understanding and it’s hard to know how to respond.
 How does a confidence line work if all students don’t know anything?
-How can a student accurately determine if they understand evolution by filing in some generic self-evaluation grid?
-Another problem with these approaches is they are often done after the activity itself and so feedback is too late to be meaningful – the window of opportunity has closed shut.
+What do you do when 8/30 students have thumbs pointing in a different direction to the rest?
+Another problem with these approaches is they often take place after the activity itself and so feedback is too late to be meaningful – the window of opportunity has closed shut.

 Good assessment should come through well-planned activities.
 Students should be able to express and display their understanding as they progress through the task, with the teacher surveying and intervening when necessary.
-The use of challenge here is key, so that misunderstandings can be diagnosed and immediate feedback given.
+The use of challenge here is key, so that misunderstandings can be surfaced and immediate feedback can take place.

 A final point worth considering is the purpose of each assessment.
-Summative assessments provide a grade (i.e. tell you how students compare to their peers) whilst formative assessments provide the teacher and student with feedback, which should result in an action that leads to learning.
-If we try and use assessments for both formative and summative purposes we just end up doing both badly.
+Summative assessments provide a grade (i.e. tells you how students compare to their peers) whilst formative assessments provide the teacher and student with feedback, which should result in an action that leads to learning.
+If we try and use the same task for both formative and summative purposes we may just end up doing both badly.